Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: Results

-(where V$_0$ is the volume at zero pressure, B$_0$ is the bulk modulus and B$^\prime$ is the pressure derivative of bulk modulus), which yields B$_0$=15.25 (12) GPa and B$^\prime$=7.70(11).
-The pressure–volume data exhibit no anomalies up to 6.8 GPa [Figure 4(a)].
-To examine any subtle anomalies in the lattice response under pressure, the Birch-Murnaghan equation of state is linearized as described by Polian et al. \cite{Polian}, and the resulting reduced pressure $H=\frac{P}{3f_E(1+2f_E)^\frac{5}{2}}$ is plotted against the Eulerian $f_E= \frac{1}{2}[(\frac{V_0}{V})^\frac{2}{3}-1]$ in Figure 4(a).
-Interestingly, the plot reveals a distinct change in slope at approximately 2.5 GPa, indicating a subtle alteration in the lattice response under low pressure.
+(where V$_0$ is the volume at zero pressure, B$_0$ is the bulk modulus and B$^\prime$ is the pressure derivative of bulk modulus), which yields B$_0$=15.25 (12) GPa and B$^\prime$=7.70(11) [Figure 4(a)].
+The pressure–volume data exhibit no anomalies up to 6.8 GPa.
+To examine any subtle anomalies in the lattice response under pressure, the Birch-Murnaghan equation of state is linearized as described by Polian et al. \cite{Polian}, and the resulting reduced pressure $H=\frac{P}{3f_E(1+2f_E)^\frac{5}{2}}$ is plotted against the Eulerian strain $f_E= \frac{1}{2}[(\frac{V_0}{V})^\frac{2}{3}-1]$ as an inset in Figure 4(a).
+Interestingly, the plot reveals a distinct change in slope at approximately 2.5 GPa, indicating a subtle alteration in the lattice response at around this pressure point.
 Notably, this pressure coincides closely with the observed maximum in photoluminescence intensity.
 To elucidate the origin of this feature, we examined the local structural geometry under compression.
 The TeBr$_6$ octahedra remain regular throughout this pressure range, with no detectable changes in Br–Te–Br angles, confirming the absence of internal distortion.
-However, the geometric relationship between neighboring octahedra evolves gradually with pressure.
+However, the geometric relationship between neighbouring octahedra evolves gradually with pressure.
 The effective inter-octahedral angle, which reflects the relative orientation between adjacent TeBr$_6$ units, deviates slightly from its ideal cubic value.
-The deviation increases progressively with pressure up to 3.5 GPa, reaching a maximum value of about 1.8°, and then remains nearly constant (~1.5°) up to 6.8 GPa [Figure 5(b)].
+The deviation increases progressively with pressure up to 3.5 GPa, reaching a maximum value of about 1.8°, and then remains nearly constant (~1.5°) up to 6.8 GPa [Figure 5].